samtools/tabix/README.md

 ### 0.3.2
 * `pairix -Y` option is now available to check whether a pairix-indexed file is a triangle (i.e. a chromosome pair occurs in one direction. e.g. if chr1|chr2 exists, chr2|chr1 doesn't)
+* `pypairix` `check_triangle` function is also now available to check whether a pairix-indexed file is a triangle.
 * `pairix -B` option is now listed as part of the usage.

 ### 0.3.1